 Situated on the Ground Floor each bedroom has been designed to a high standard, with luxurious furnishings and decor

-2 x Spacious Double or Twin with dressing area, wall mounted TV and 2 x extra single sofa beds per room which are ideal for children only
+2 x Spacious Double room with dressing area, wall mounted TV and 2 x extra single sofa beds per room which are ideal for children only

-2 x Double or Twin, large wardrobe and dressing table and wall mounted TV
+2 x Double room, large wardrobe and dressing table and wall mounted TV

 2 x En suites with luxury large shower and separate baths